Agile Testing Methodology: 5 Examples for the Agile Tester

-Agile testing is software testing that follows the best practices of Agile development.
+Agile testing is software testing that follows the best practices of the Agile development framework.

-For example, Agile development takes an incremental approach to design.
+Agile development takes an incremental approach to development.
 Similarly, Agile testing includes an incremental approach to testing.
 In this type of software testing, features are tested as they are developed.

 - Agile Testing Supports Continuous Testing